-Certain courses are available by distance education or continuing education - COMP264, HILA200, PATH242, MEDT250, PATH252 and PROF240.
-The courses should be initiated before program commencement and must be completed within the time frame shown in the Program outline.
-Please be advised that full-time student status requires the student to take 60 percent of a full course load per semester.
+Certain courses are available by distance education or continuing education-COMP 264, HILA 200, PATH 242, MEDT 261, PATH 252 and PROF 240.
+The courses must be completed within the time frame shown in the Program outline.
+Please be advised that full-time student status requires the student to take 60% of a full course load per semester.
 Depending on the number of courses completed by distance education or continuing education, students may be considered a part-time student, which may impact their financial loan status.